talkable/talkable-docs/source/advanced_features/reg_ex.rst

 Setting up Campaign Placement criteria
 ======================================

-Talkable allows setting up Campaign Placement “Shown on” / “Hidden on” criteria in two
+Talkable allows setting up of Campaign Placement “Shown on” / “Hidden on” criteria in two
 formats:

 1. **Relative match**.
-If the regex checkbox is turned **off** the relative match mode is used.
+If the regex checkbox is turned **off**, the relative match mode is used.
 “Relative” means it only matches the `pathname` of a URL and query parameters, without the domain part.
-In this mode site URL is always set and you only need to set a relative path.
+In this mode, the site URL is always set and you only need to set a relative path.
 The criteria will only trigger when the relative path is matched (and query parameters when provided).
 Here are some examples:

    * Match only the homepage with optional query parameters: